-The Governance Professional will write to the complainant to inform them of the date of the Stage 2 meeting.
+The Head of Governance will write to the complainant to inform them of the date of the Stage 2 meeting.
 They will aim to convene a meeting within 10 Academy days of receipt of the Stage 2 request.

-If this is not possible, the Governance Professional will provide an anticipated date and keep the complainant informed.
+If this is not possible, the Head of Governance will provide an anticipated date and keep the complainant informed.

-If the complainant rejects the offer of three proposed dates, without good reason, the Governance Professional will decide when to hold the meeting.
+If the complainant rejects the offer of three proposed dates, without good reason, the Head of Governance will decide when to hold the meeting.
 It will then proceed in the complainant's absence on the basis of written submissions from both parties.

 The complaints committee will consist of at least three members with no prior involvement or knowledge of the complaint.
 Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.
-Where required the Governance Professional will source any additional, independent governors through another academy within the trust, in order to make up the 3-person committee.
+Where required the Head of Governance will source any additional, independent governors through another academy within the trust, in order to make up the 3-person committee.
 Alternatively, if required as stated above an entirely independent committee may be convened to hear the complaint at Stage 2.